 While on the faculty at Harvard Medical School, Dr. Mann founded the Cardiovascular Gene Therapy Group.
 He also invented several novel drug and delivery technologies and helped pioneer the application of gene regulation and vascular biology principles to the problem of coronary bypass graft failure.
 This led to one of the first large scale programs to evaluate the integration of molecular therapy into cardiac surgery.

 Dr. Mann's research in genetic and molecular therapies has been widely recognized.
 He is currently an Associate Investigator in the UCSF Cardiovascular Research Institute.
 Dr. Mann also serves as a scientific advisor to the American Heart Association, the NIH Recombinant-DNA Advisory Committee, and to numerous device and pharmaceutical companies.

-The Cardiothoracic Translational Research Laboratory is focused on turning a deeper understanding of the complex biology of failing heart cells into a new generation of cellular and molecular therapies that may actually reverse the ravages of heart failure.
-This lethal condition affects more than 5 million Americans and is already the greatest single economic burden in American health care, yet no existing therapies can either halt or reverse the disease process.
+The Cardiothoracic Translational Research Laboratory is focused on turning a deeper understanding of the complex biology of cancer and heart failure into a new generation of cellular and molecular therapies.
+The lab's cancer research focuses on untangling the mystery of metastasis, a pathologic phenomenon that remains both poorly understood and still responsible for most cancer deaths.
+Heart failure, in turn, affects more than 5 million Americans and is already the greatest single economic burden in American health care, yet no existing therapies can either halt or reverse the disease process.

 Michael J. Mann, M.D. is the Lab Director.
 His group is analyzing the molecular basis of metastasis to the lungs through careful analysis of human tumor specimens.
 Via comparison of the complex molecular responses of both primary cancers in their original locations and metastatic lesions in the same patients, they have begun to reveal a pattern of gene activity that may yield both more precise diagnosis of and revolutionary new therapies for metastatic disease.